jkozik/SetupKubeadmCentos7/Setup metrics-server.md

 # Kubernetes Metrics Server

 A useful tool to deploy on the master node is the [metrics-server](https://github.com/kubernetes-sigs/metrics-server).
 It scans the nodes and the pods in a cluster and generates useful metrics.
 The results can be seen on the command line or the dashboard.
+The key new commands enabled are kubectl top nodes and Kubectl top pods.
+See below for example output.
 ## Get deployment manifest
 From a login on the master node get the metrics server deployment yaml file
 ```